+As is typical in the accreditation industry, PHAB instituted a fee structure to manage and maintain the national accreditation process.
 Moderate applicant fees are necessary in order for PHAB to provide quality services to both applicants for accreditation and accredited health departments in the future.
-Public health accreditation is not a “one-time event”; it is an ongoing quality improvement commitment.
+Public health department accreditation is not a “one-time” event; it is an ongoing quality improvement commitment.

 What the Fees Support